 Osteoporosis – Are You At Risk?

-With osteoporosis your bones become fragile and brittle and so are easily broken and as more severe bone loss occurs, then even minor accidents can result in fractures.
+With osteoporosis your bones become fragile and brittle so that even minor accidents can result in fractures.

 With osteoporosis your bones become fragile and brittle and so are easily broken.
 As more severe bone loss occurs, then even minor accidents can result in fractures, most frequently in the spine, wrist, hip and pelvis.